Wrigley Field (Los Angeles): Minor League Baseball 1925–1957

+The final minor league games at L.A.
+Wrigley came on September 15, 1957, a doubleheader loss to San Diego, with the Angels finishing the season in sixth place.
+Some consolation for Angels fans was that their star slugger Steve Bilko won the PCL Most Valuable Player award for the third consecutive year.

+The Dodgers considered using Wrigley Field, the Rose Bowl in Pasadena and the Los Angeles Coliseum.
+The team opted for four seasons in the 93,000-seat L.A.
+Coliseum, which had a 251-foot foul line in left field, while awaiting construction of Dodger Stadium, with a seating capacity of 56,000.

 Major League Baseball: Los Angeles Angels

-In October 1960, Major League Baseball added two teams, expanding the American League from 8 to 10 teams.
-Teams were awarded to Los Angeles and Washington, D.C. (with the latter team a replacement for the one that had relocated to Minneapolis–Saint Paul at the same time).
-The L.A. franchise was awarded to Gene Autry and Bob Reynolds, and was again called the Los Angeles Angels.
-In 1961, the major league Angels began play and, by agreement, took residence at Wrigley for its inaugural season.
+In October 1960, MLB expanded the American League from eight to 10 teams.
+Teams were awarded to Los Angeles and Washington, D.C.
+The L.A. franchise was awarded to Gene Autry and Bob Reynolds, and was called the Los Angeles Angels.

-The agreement had been criticized, with the Dodgers playing the 1961 season at the nearby Coliseum.
-Wrigley Field had been considered an "abandoned minor league stadium" in a "declining neighborhood" with "terrible parking."

-The home opener on April 27 was a 4–2 loss to the Minnesota Twins before a crowd of only 11,931.
-Vice President Richard Nixon and Casey Stengel were in attendance, along with Ford Frick, Joe Cronin, and Ty Cobb.
+The home opener on April 27 was a 4–2 loss to the Minnesota Twins before a crowd of 11,931.
+In attendance were former Vice President Richard Nixon, Casey Stengel, Ford Frick, Joe Cronin, and Ty Cobb.